QuantumFluxAlgo/crypto-trading-tool/README.md

 3. Open your browser to `http://127.0.0.1:8000/docs` to explore the API.

 ## API Reference
-The service currently exposes a single endpoint:
+All requests must include an `X-API-Key` header.
+The service currently exposes a single endpoint that is limited to 20 requests per minute per key:
 - `GET /api/v1/coins` – list all coins stored in the database.

 The API will expand as trading strategies and exchange integrations are added.